-Faculty and staff will be nominating students on the basis of merit, character, and academic achievement, with consideration for personal and professional growth and accomplishments, attitude, perseverance, initiative, leadership, career goals, community involvement, ambition, educational growth, academic effort and work ethic.
+Students are nominated by faculty and staff based on their merit, character, and academic achievement.
+Consideration is given to the students' personal and professional growth and accomplishments, attitude, perseverance, initiative, leadership, career goals, community involvement, ambition, educational growth, academic effort, and work ethic.
+Nominees are short-listed by the Registrar’s Office and the top five candidates will be interviewed by a selection panel in the spring of 2021.